Rectangular Spiral Galaxies are Still Hard: Acknowledgements

 \subsection{High-level gadgets}

 With these low-level gadgets in place, we now turn to constructing high-level gadgets that will encode the variables and clauses of our 1-in-3-SAT instance.

-\textbf{Fix gadgets.} First, we define the \emph{fix gadget}: an alternating sequence of four local center gadgets and three block gadgets making a U-turn as in Figure~\ref {fig:fix-gadget}.
-The purpose of this gadget is to ensure that, in an optimal solution, each $5\times5$ block will be completely included in a single gadget, and not split among several galaxies.
+\textbf{Fix gadgets.} First, we define the \defn{fix gadget}: an alternating sequence of four local center gadgets and three block gadgets making a U-turn as in Figure~\ref {fig:fix-gadget}.
+The purpose of this gadget is to ensure that, in an optimal solution, each $5\times5$ block will be completely included in a single galaxy, and not split among several galaxies.

+\begin {lemma} In any chain of blocks that contains a fix gadget, an optimal solution requires that each block must completely belong to a single galaxy. \end {lemma} \begin {proof} First, by Observation~\ref {obs:desire}, an optimal solution has exactly one center in each local center gadgets, and none in the block gadgets.
+This implies that if {\em any} block gadget in the chain does not completely belong to a single galaxy, then, by symmetry, {\em every} block gadget in the chain does not completely belong to a single galaxy.

-\begin {lemma} In any chain of blocks that contains a fix gadget, each block must completely belong to a single galaxy. \end {lemma} \begin {proof} Suppose we have a fix gadget consisting of blocks $A$, $B$, and $C$, where $A$ and $C$ are corner blocks but $B$ is a straight block, and suppose $A$ is split among multiple galaxies, say a red one at the top and a blue one at the right (refer to Figure~\ref {fig:fix-gadget} (b)).
-Then the bottom center pixel of $B$ must also be red, and hence the top center pixel of $C$ must be red by symmetry.
-But then $C$ must be completely red; contradiction. \end {proof}
+Now, suppose we have a fix gadget consisting of blocks $A$, $B$, and $C$, where $A$ and $C$ are corner blocks but $B$ is a straight block, and suppose $A$ is split among multiple galaxies, say a red one at the top and a blue one at the right; refer to Figure~\ref {fig:fix-gadget}(b).
+Then, by symmetry of the blue galaxy, the center left pixel of $B$ must also be blue and the bottom center pixel of $B$ must also be red.
+Then, the top center pixel of $C$ must be red (a priori, this could be the same or a different red galaxy --- by connectivity it must be a new galaxy) and the center right pixel of $C$ must be blue (again, either the same or a different blue galaxy) by symmetry of the (second) red galaxy.
+But when both the center left and top center pixels of $C$ are red then $C$ must be completely red, a contradiction. \end {proof}

-\textbf{Variable gadgets.} A \emph{variable chain} consists of alternating local center gadgets and block gadgets starting and ending at \emph{end gadgets}; see Figure~\ref{fig:variable-chain} for a variable chain.
+\textbf{Variable gadgets.} A \defn{variable chain} consists of alternating local center gadgets and block gadgets starting and ending at end gadgets; see Figure~\ref{fig:variable-chain} for a variable chain.
 Each variable chain must include at least one fix gadget.
 Then, by Lemma~\ref {lem:fix}, each block gadget on a variable chain must belong to exactly one of its two neighboring local center gadgets; this choice propagates throughout the entire chain and encodes the value \textsc{true} or \textsc{false} of one of the variables in our 1-in-3-SAT instance.
 Specifically, we show: